bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ## Effect of quality threshold

-It's not clear why the heuristic uses the quality threshold value of 50, although [Neil Krawetz points out](https://fotoforensics.com/tutorial.php?tt=estq) that "the JPEG Standard changes algorithms at quality values below 50%"[^6].
+It's not clear why the heuristic uses the quality threshold value of 50, although [Neal Krawetz points out](https://fotoforensics.com/tutorial.php?tt=estq) that "the JPEG Standard changes algorithms at quality values below 50%"[^6].
 As a test, I tried  changing the threshold to 0:

 ```python
 if (((qvalue <= hashes[i]) and (qsum <= sums[i])) or (i >= 0)):